Lumi-supercomputer/LUMI-training-materials/docs/paow-20251022/index.md

-# Announcement: Performance Analysis and Optimization Workshop, Tallinn, 22-24 October 2025
+# Announcement: LUMI Performance Analysis and Optimization Workshop, Tallinn, 22-24 October 2025

 !!!
 Note
     If you are looking for course materials of this course, check the materials of the